Learn Hindustani Music Online

 Simultaneously, the bhakti and Sufi movemenst led by Meerabai, Kabir, Tulsidas and Surdas also had an impact on Hindustani music, so did folk songs of different regions.

 After the dissolution of the Mughal Empire, the patronage of music continued in smaller princely kingdoms like Lucknow, Patiala and Banaras, giving rise to the diversity of styles that is known as gharanas.
 In the early 20th century, Vishnu Digambar Paluskar emerged as a torchbearer of Hindustani music.
 His books on music as well as the Gandharva Mahavidyalaya that he opened in Lahore in 1901 helped foster a movement away from the closed gharana system.
-Paluskar's contemporary 'Chaturpandit' Vishnu Narayan Bhatkhande recognized the many rifts that had appeared in the structure of North Indian classical music.
+Paluskar's contemporary 'Chaturpandit' Vishnu Narayan Bhatkhande recognized the many rifts that had appeared in the structure of Hindustani classical music.
 He undertook extensive research visits to a large number of gharanas, collecting and comparing compositions.
 Between 1909 and 1932, he brought out the monumental Hindustani Sangeetha Padhathi (4 volumes), which provided a transcription and notation for Hindustani music for the first time.The ragas as we know them today were classified and consolidated into 10 thaats in this landmark work.

 Alauddin Khan’s Gurukul at Maihar in no small measure contributed to the making of some topnotch instrumentalists of our times like Ravi Shankar and Ali Akbar Khan.